qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

    Add Vector Layer Dialog

-From the available options check |radiobuttonon| :guilabel:`File`.
+From the available options check |radioButtonOn| :guilabel:`File`.
 Click on **[Browse]**.
 That will bring up a standard open file dialog (see figure_vector_2_), which allows you to navigate the file system and load a shapefile or other supported data source.
 The selection box :guilabel:`Filter`
-|selectstring| allows you to preselect some OGR-supported file formats.
+|selectString| allows you to preselect some OGR-supported file formats.

 You can also select the encoding for the shapefile if desired.